Benton’s Jewelers street clock was located at 3216 NE 45th Street just east of the Union Bay Place intersection.

 The journey of the Benton’s Jewelers street clock represents the changes in the Seattle business environment over the past one hundred years.
 In the 1920s street clocks were a signal of jewelry stores which also did watch repair, most prominently in downtown Seattle.
 Today there are a few clocks remaining in downtown Seattle and some have been moved elsewhere.

 Business pressures as well as changes in the built environment caused Seattle street clocks to move from one location to another along with the owners, then fall into disuse when businesses closed.
 Benton’s Jewelers closed in 2008, just short of the hundredth anniversary of the company.
-The Benton family retained ownership of the clock until purchase of it by the company which is redeveloping the entire block just east of Union Bay Place NE, at address 3200 NE 45th Street.
+The Benton family retained ownership of the clock until purchase of it by the Aegis company.

 In May 2020 the Benton’s Jewelers street clock was removed for restoration.
 Photo courtesy of the Laurelhurst Blog.

-The Benton’s Jewelers street clock is in a block of now-demolished small buildings, including a beloved Baskin-Robbins ice cream store at the point of the triangular-shaped block at the intersection of Union Bay Place NE.
-The new owner of the block will build a type of business new to the neighborhood, a large senior-care residence, Aegis of Laurelhurst.
+The Benton’s Jewelers street clock was in a block of now-demolished small buildings, including a beloved Baskin-Robbins ice cream store at the point of the triangular-shaped block at the intersection of Union Bay Place NE.
+The new owner of the block has built a type of business new to the neighborhood, a large senior-care residence, Aegis of Laurelhurst.

 Historic preservation of street clocks